 House Bill 3141 (2007) required elementary schools to provide 150 minutes and middle schools to provide 225 minutes of physical education each week.
-The bill required instruction to be part of a sequential, developmentally appropriate curriculum designed, implemented and evaluated to help students develop the knowledge, motor skills, self-management skills, attitudes and confidence needed to adopt and maintain physical activity throughout their lives.
+The bill required instruction to be part of a sequential, developmentally appropriate curriculum that would help students develop the knowledge, motor skills, self-management skills, attitudes, and confidence needed to adopt and maintain physical activity throughout their lives.
 The bill required at least 50 percent of the physical education class time to be actual physical activity with as much time as possible spent in moderate physical activity.
 It required adaptive physical education for students with disabilities or chronic health problems.

-Senate Bill 4 (2017) modified the requirements for sixth graders, required the State Board of Education to adopt rules relating to the proration of time requirements, exempted districts from time requirements in certain situations, allowed teachers with elementary multiple subject endorsements to instruct students in physical education activities, required the Oregon Department of Education (ODE) to review and approve activities developed by nonprofit organizations, required ODE to collect data on the number of minutes offered to students, required ODE to provide technical assistance, and required ODE to develop recommendations.
+Senate Bill 4 (2017) modified the requirements for sixth graders, required the State Board of Education to adopt rules relating to the proration of time requirements, exempted districts from time requirements in certain situations, allowed teachers with elementary multiple subject endorsements to instruct students in physical education activities, and required the Oregon Department of Education (ODE) to review and approve activities developed by nonprofit organizations, collect data on the number of minutes offered to students, provide technical assistance, and develop recommendations.
 The measure also allowed districts and charter schools to provide activities developed by nonprofit organizations even if those activities are not on the approved list and instituted a hold-harmless period until the end of the 2022-2023 school year.